 Lavatera is not reliably hardy in all areas and tends to short lived but makes a great addition to a border with large, saucer like blooms in pinks, white and purple with the added benefit that the flowers are long lasting.
 Dead heading will prolong flowering.

-There are annual mallows, perennials and Shrubby Mallows, which is the Lavatera commonly grown in gardens.
-The Lavatera generally lasts longer that the perennial mallow and there are some good varieties with RHS award worth seeking out if you want to plant one in your garden.
+There are annual mallows, perennial and Shrubby Mallows, the latter of which is the Lavatera commonly grown in gardens.
+There are some good varieties with RHS award worth seeking if you want to plant one in your garden.

-Image top right is Lavatera 'Kew Rose' ** and centre is "Barnsley"*** amongst the most popular and both with RHS garden merit award.
-Lavatera are tolerant of salt and so suitable for a coastal garden With most Lavatera they are trouble free and will grow on most soils including poor, dry soil with a preference for good drainage.
+Image top left is Lavatera 'Rosea' ** and centre is L. "Barnsley"*** both of which are amongst the most popular and both with RHS garden merit award.
+L. barnsley is particularly pretty with its two coloured flowers.
+Illustrated right L. 'Kew Rose' Lavatera are tolerant of salt and so suitable for a coastal garden.
+Most Lavatera are trouble free and will grow on most soils including poor, dry soil with a preference for good drainage.